sftpgo/docs/docs/tutorials/eventmanager-pgp.md

 Create a rule with a **Schedule** trigger (for example, hourly) and select the batch encryption action.

-If the inbox is reached through a [virtual folder](eventmanager-folders.md), assign that folder as **Source folder** on the action so it can find the files even though no user is logged in.
+If the inbox is reached through a [virtual folder](eventmanager-folders.md), assign that folder as **Source folder** and as **Target folder** on the action, so that it finds the files even though no user is logged in and runs once for the folder.
+A source folder requires a target folder: set both to the same folder to encrypt or decrypt in place, or write the output to a different one.
 The same per-entry disposition (Delete or Move) applies — typical setups archive originals to a dated path such as `/processed/{{ .Timestamp.Format "2006-01-02" }}`.

-A target folder is always required for PGP batch workflows.
-To run encrypt or decrypt **in place** inside a single shared folder, set both source folder and target folder to the same value — this declares the intent explicitly.
-Source-only configurations are rejected at save time.